Contributing Data to OBIS-SEAMAP

-Your data are listed by contributor on the Datasets Page.
-The Datasets Page shows the associated metadata, which you may edit during the review process.
-The data can also be viewed with the online mapping tools available through OBIS-SEAMAP.
 When OBIS-SEAMAP users search by species or locations, your data will be listed as a contributing dataset and mapped with other data (while still separately identifiable).

 Your data can also be viewed in Google Earth after being converted to a KML file.